 There is considerable patent and other intellectual property development activity in our industry.
 Our success depends, in part, upon our ability not to infringe upon the intellectual property rights of others.
 Our competitors, as well as a number of other entities and individuals, own or claim to own intellectual property relating to our industry.
 From time to time, third parties have brought, and continue to bring, claims that we are infringing upon their intellectual property rights, and we may be found to be infringing upon such rights.
 In addition, third-parties have in the past sent us correspondence claiming that we infringe upon their intellectual property, and in the future we may receive claims that our products infringe or violate their intellectual property rights.
 Furthermore, we may be unaware of the intellectual property rights of others that may cover some or all of our technology or products.
 Any claims or litigation could cause us to incur significant expenses and, if successfully asserted against us, could require that we pay substantial damages or royalty payments, prevent us from selling our products, or require that we comply with other unfavorable terms.
 In addition, we may decide to pay substantial settlement costs and/or licensing fees in connection with any claim or litigation, whether or not successfully asserted against us.
-Even if we were to prevail, any disputes or litigation regarding intellectual property matters could be costly and time-consuming and divert the attention of our management and key personnel from our business operations.
-As such, third-party claims with respect to intellectual property may increase our cost of goods sold and operating expenses, reduce the sales of our products, and may have a material and adverse effect on our business.
+Even if we were to prevail, any disputes or litigation regarding intellectual property may increase our cost of goods sold and operating expenses, reduce the sales of our products, and may have a material and adverse effect on our business.